drbfraser/CRADLE-Platform/docs/development.md

 ## 8. General Tips

 ### Quick Start
-1. Start the backend and database
+1. Start the development environment for the backend (MySQL database and Flask app)
     ```bash
     docker compose up
     ```